hongrosebara/virtualcafe/recipes/random/spanish-latte.md

 ---
 title: 'How to Make a Spanish Latte'
+subtitle: 'How to Make Café con Leche'
+intro: 'Coffee is such a versatile drink that it can be prepared in numerous different ways.
+It’s easy to learn how to make a **Spanish latte**, which is a thick, creamy drink from Spain and, in this article, we will be explaining what it is, and the easy steps you can take to make one yourself.

+Making Café con Leche is easy, as it is basically a combination of coffee and milk.
+You don’t need any special equipment, but will need the usual items like an espresso maker.
+You will also need:'
 date: 'March 5 2022'
 excerpt: "Embark on a Fiery Adventure with Spanish Coffee: Ignite Your Senses with the Intense Flavors and Aromas of Spain's Beloved Beverage..."
 link: 'https://atlascoffeeclub.com/collections/coffee-subscription-service'
-draft: false
+draft: true
+ingredients: ['A good quality fresh coffee such as a French roast.
+You will want one that makes a strong and dark coffee and that has been ground finely', 'Nice tasting water as this is a main constituent in the drink.
+If the water from your tap isn’t that nice you should use bottled or filtered water.', 'Milk.
+Any type is good to use.
+In Spain they tend to use whole milk, but 2% milk makes for a great Spanish latte.']
+coffee_types: ['ground robusta', 'coarse']
+equipments: ['vietnamese coffee filter']
 cover_image: '/assets/home/desktop/image-hero-coffeepress.jpg'
 category: 'iced'
 author: 'Olivia Gilliant'
 author_image: '/assets/home/desktop/image-hero-coffeepress.jpg'
 ---

-## How to Make Café con Leche

-Coffee is such a versatile drink that it can be prepared in numerous different ways.
-It’s easy to learn how to make a **Spanish latte**, which is a thick, creamy drink from Spain and, in this article, we will be explaining what it is, and the easy steps you can take to make one yourself.

-Making Café con Leche is easy, as it is basically a combination of coffee and milk.
-You don’t need any special equipment, but will need the usual items like an espresso maker.
-You will also need:

-### Ingredients

-- A good quality fresh coffee such as a French roast.
-You will want one that makes a strong and dark coffee and that has been ground finely.
-- Nice tasting water as this is a main constituent in the drink.
-If the water from your tap isn’t that nice you should use bottled or filtered water.
-- Milk.
-Any type is good to use.
-In Spain they tend to use whole milk, but 2% milk makes for a great Spanish latte.

 Once you have the ingredients, you are ready to start making your coffee.
 It basically comes in two parts that are mixed together at the end.